This tech startup is starting its own net neutral, independent internet

 “We were looking for a way that not only we could benefit from an internet that is net neutral, but also some degree educate people around us that there is an alternative,” Bradfield said.

-WeTransfer’s is completely funding the project in addition to housing an antenna, while the Community Broadband Project will physically manage the other nodes and antennas.
+WeTransfer’s is helping to fund the project in addition to housing an antenna, while the Community Broadband Project will supply the labor needed physically manage the other nodes and antennas.
 Right now, the network is still in beta testing, meaning that only a 15-20 households near WeTransfer’s headquarters in Venice can sign up.
 But those who are eligible will get free internet until the beta period is over in three months.
 Then, the Community Broadband Project will set prices, which they hope will be cheaper than a regular broadband connection.

 While WeTransfer is putting money into the network, Bradfield said the company won’t profit from it.